 This signal resets some of the debug and performance monitor logic.
-This maps to a Warm reset that covers reset of the core logic.
+This maps to a Warm reset that covers reset of the core processing logic, with the exception of debug.

 C1.2.4 External access permissions to debug registers

 External access permission to the debug registers is subject to the conditions at the time of the access.
 The following table describes the core response to accesses through the external debug interface.